Framework for Promotion

-Initiatives in Fiscal Year 2018
+Principal Initiatives in Fiscal Year 2019

-In Japan, Responsible Care Department specialists have audited the Responsible Care efforts of domestic consolidated subsidiaries since fiscal year 2014 to verify efforts and support improvement activities.
-In fiscal year 2018, audits were conducted at DIC’s nine principal sites and DIC Graphics’ four sites.
-In addition, third-party safety audits were conducted at key sites in Japan (the Sakai and Komaki plants) as an objective way to identify issues.
+In Japan, Responsible Care Department specialists have conducted Responsible Care audits at domestic consolidated subsidiaries since fiscal year 2014 to verify initiatives and support improvement activities.
+As usual, in fiscal year 2019 audits were conducted at DIC’s nine principal sites and DIC Graphics’ three sites.
+In addition, third-party safety audits were conducted at the Chiba and Tatebayashi plants as an objective way to identify issues.
 Owing to a lack of success in reducing occupational accidents and disasters, the Group has also conducted audits using self-assessment checklists at almost all sites belonging to domestic Group companies other than DIC Graphics.
 In fiscal year 2019, audits centering on rigorous site inspections were conducted at 11 sites belonging to nine domestic Group companies with the aim of improving the level of safety and environmental management.

-- Violations with a penalty exceeding $10,000
+- Violation with a penalty exceeding $10,000